Mean encounter times for multiple random walkers on networks: Mean first-encounter times for synchronous random walkers

 Having in hand analytical expressions for the mean first-encounter time of two random walkers $\langle T(i_1,i_2;j,j)\rangle$, we explore a \emph{global} time, obtained from the average of these quantities over all nodes.
 One alternative is to define a mean time giving the average of $\langle T(i_1;i_2;j,j)\rangle$ over all the possible initial nodes of the two walkers.
 However, as we mentioned before, there may exist conditions in which the random walkers never coincide in a node, e.g., for two normal walkers on a bipartite network.
 This motivates the introduction of a time $\mathrm{T}_j$ giving the average of $\langle T(i_1,i_2;j,j)\rangle$ considering that the two random walkers start from the same node, i.e. $i_1=i_2=i$:

 $ \mathrm{T}_j$ is an estimate of the number of steps needed to start at the same node and re-encounter one another at node $j$.
 In a similar way, we define the global time $\bar{\mathrm{T}}$ by

 We analyze this global time for regular combs \cite{AgliariPRE2014}, i.e., branched structures obtained from a ring of size $L_x$ (for simplicity chosen even) by attaching to each node two side chains of length $L_y/2$.
 In addition, the value $L_y$ is defined as $L_y=\gamma L_x$ for $\gamma=1,2,3,\ldots$.
 The resulting structure is a bipartite graph with $N=L_x(\gamma L_x+1)$ nodes.
 In Figs.~\ref{Fig_4}(a)-(b) we present some examples of regular combs with $L_x=4,6$ and $\gamma=1,2$. \\[2mm] The study of diffusion and random walkers on combs has been addressed by different authors and recently has been studied in the context of encounter times \cite{AgliariPRE2014,AgliariPRE2019}.
 Our analytical approach can be used to obtain global times that characterize the synchronous dynamics of two normal random walkers in a regular comb.
-In Fig. \ref{Fig_4}(c) we depict the results obtained for the global time $\bar{\mathrm{T}}$ for different values of $L_x$ and $\gamma$.
+In Fig.~\ref{Fig_4}(c) we depict the results obtained for the global time $\bar{\mathrm{T}}$ for different values of $L_x$ and $\gamma$, including networks with several sizes, from $N=6$ (for $\gamma=1$ and $L_x=2$) to $N=2054$ (for $\gamma=3$ and $L_x=26$).
 We observe how in the range of values explored, the time $\bar{\mathrm{T}}\propto L_x^4$.
 A similar result was obtained using Monte Carlo simulations from a different approach explored by Agliari et. al. in Ref. \cite{AgliariPRE2014}.